cristianung/single-price-grid/README.md

 ## Acknowledgments

-I appreciate [@grace-snow](https://www.frontendmentor.io/profile/grace-snow) for each tip or Recommendation contributed, thanks to that I have improved in each project.
+I appreciate [@grace-snow](https://www.frontendmentor.io/profile/grace-snow) for each tip or recommendation contributed, thanks to that I have improved in each project.